PelionIoT/pe-utils/README.md

 # pe-utils

-Utilities and a light-weight programs for Izuma Edge
+Utilities and light-weight programs for Izuma Edge.